Not currently scheduled

 Price: US $200

 In brief: Educators and instructional designers frequently emphasize the importance of scaffolding, through which learning supports are developed and later removed in order to help students build on prior learning, progressively strengthen their understandings and abilities, and ultimately to be more self-directed learners.
 Whether a teacher is designing a single class session, a series of class sessions, an assignment, an online learning object, or a credit course, scaffolding is a powerful technique that informs the entire instructional design process.
 Often, however, it does not receive the attention that it deserves.
-In this 4-week course participants will learn about various scaffolding techniques and will apply these to developing or revising an instruction plan of their choice.
+In this 4-week course participants will learn about various scaffolding techniques, reflect on their own related teaching experiences and approaches, and apply scaffolding to developing or revising an instruction plan of their choice.

 - Week 1: Foundations in Scaffolding: Theory, Principles, & Techniques